yaronf/I-D/ACME Delegation/draft-sheffer-lurk-cert-delegation.md

 An organization that owns web content often prefers to delegate hosting of this content to a Content Delivery Network (CDN).
 To serve HTTP content securely, it needs to be protected with TLS.
-This document proposes a way for the CDN to request constrained certificates so that it can serve web content under the content owner's name, without having the owner's long term certificate.
+This document proposes a way for the CDN to request constrained certificates so that it can serve web content on behalf of the content owner, without having the owner's long term certificate.

 --- middle

 # Introduction

-Content owners frquently prefer a Content Delivery Network (CDN) to host their content.
+Content owners frequently prefer a Content Delivery Network (CDN) to host their content.
 CDNs typically have very large networks, and are designed to serve content to a global audience with a high aggregate bandwidth.